Ambisonics: The tetrahedral microphone

-Outside Ambisonics, tetrahedral microphones have become popular with location recording engineers working in stereo or 5.1 for their flexibility in post-production; here, the B-format is only used as an intermediate to derive virtual microphones.
+Outside ambisonics, tetrahedral microphones have become popular with location recording engineers working in stereo or 5.1 for their flexibility in post-production; here, the B-format is only used as an intermediate to derive virtual microphones.

 Higher-order microphones

 Above first-order, it is no longer possible to obtain Ambisonic components directly with single microphone capsules.
 Instead, higher-order difference signals are derived from several spatially distributed (usually omnidirectional) capsules using very sophisticated digital signal processing.

-The em32 Eigenmike is a commercially available 32-channel, ambisonic microphone array.